stsrc/stm32_nrf24l01/README.md

-# stm32_nrf24l01 - GPS localisation project
+# stm32_nrf24l01 - GPS localization project

-Idea of this project is to create GPS localisation system which utilises android application to present distance and direction to the GPS receiver.
+Idea of this project is to create GPS localization system which utilises android application to present distance and direction to the GPS receiver.

 To achieve that multiple devices are used: on slave side we use NEO-6M GPS module and nrf24l01 module to transmit GPS data to the master side.
 On master side we use nrf24l01 to receive GPS data and HM-10 module to send it to the android phone.

+Android application is located in another repository: [Android application](https://github.com/stsrc/whereIsCat)

 ## Repository content: